CARhoden/Planner/README.md

 # Planner

-This is a website that prompts you for how many characters and what type of characters you want in a random password.
-It then creates a random password following that criteria.
+This is a work day scheduler that will save the users input into local storage and retrieve it later.
+It also uses the weather api to get day and time and color code the scheduler depending on the time.

 ### Getting Started